Sizing Up Federal MPs Part 2 – Investment Properties and Skills

 A vital practical skill would be the engineering - these decisions cost taxpayers from millions to billions of dollars.
 Currently there are only two federal MPs qualified as engineers, both women: the LNP’s Karen Andrews and the Green’s Mehreen Faruqi.

 And congratulations to local Federal MP, Llew O’Brien, who recently used the very old fashioned skill of integrity to gain a political win.
-Although previously the government resisted moves for a Royal Commission into Veteran Suicides, preferring to establish permanent national commissioner for veteran suicides.
+Although previously the government resisted moves for a Royal Commission into Veteran Suicides, preferring to establish a permanent national commissioner for veteran suicides.
 But Tasmanian Independent Senator, Jackie Lambie, organised a Senate motion for a Royal Commission which passed in the Senate.
 Llew had notified Prime Minister Morrison “that I had formed a view and changed my position to support this motion” in the upcoming House of Representatives debate.
 And if the government didn't support this legislation in the Parliament he would cross the floor and vote with Labor and the Crossbenches.
 Later Llew met with the PM to discuss the upcoming vote, and shortly after, with Coalition support, the motion was passed unanimously.

 Corrections: Last month article I reported our MP Lew O’Brien, receives an annual salary of $331,975, excluding super and unreported entitlements.
 When Llew become Deputy Speaker he forfeited chairing two Committee.
 This cut his salary by 2%.
 Like all MPs, he receives an Electorate Allowance of $32,000pa tax free, paid monthly.
 So his annual take home pay is now $317,975, excluding super and other unreported entitlements, or $6,105per week.
 Also, MPs previously could claim a first class round-the-world study tour.
 Plus they automatically benefited from an old superannuation retirement scheme.
 Both of these are closed to new members, and removed before Llew entered Parliament.